CodeMaverick-X/sorting_algorithms/README.md

 ## Description

-This repo is part of a group project in line with alx curriculum and the project is on Big O notation and sorting algorithms
+This repo is part of a group project in line with alx curriculum and the project is on Big O notation and sorting algorithms.

+Readme will be updated as project goes on